yaamurozturk/CRA/README.md

-# Citation Context Extraction Toolkit
+# Citation Context Extraction

-This repository provides tools for advanced **citation context extraction**, with support for complex and stacked citation handling.
+This repository containes scripts for **citation context extraction**, with support for complex and stacked citation handling in pmc xml files.

-## Features
+## What it can do

 -  **Extract citation contexts** from PMC XML files.
 -  **Handle stacked citations** such as `[1–4]`, `[3, 5–7]`, or mixed `<xref>` tag structures.
 -  **Convert identifiers** between DOI, PMID, and PMCID.
--  **Download full-text PMC XML files** using PMCID or PMID.
+-  **Download full-text PMC XML files** using PMCID/PMID.
 -  **Fetch abstracts** from:
     - **Crossref**
     - **PubMed Central (PMC)**